ClementDreptin/Hayzen/docs/debug-builds.md

 | 9-iw5sp_screenshot.exe  | :heavy_check_mark: |       |
 | a-iw5mp_screenshot.exe  | :heavy_check_mark: |       |

+> [!NOTE]
+> You must **NOT** be signed into a profile to start the MW3 EXEs, otherwise it will display an error or crash because you have DLC content (at least Erosion, Aground and Terminal) installed for a different version of the game.
+Just start the EXE and then connect to a profile after.

 ### Call of Duty Future Warfare (NX1)

 | File                     | Status             | Notes       |